pradeesi/HybridCloudApp/HybridCloudApp/Documentation/environment_access.md

     User name: HYBRIDLAB\DMZ_USER_<ID>

 Populated fields should be similar to the picture.
-**Each user login to the same jumphost, regardless of the POD or server they should use**
+**Each user will login to the same jumphost: `172.18.0.10`, regardless of the POD or server they should use**

 **![screenshot of remote desktop](https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/rdp_dmz_creds.png)**